 You will feel awesome in the most unexpected places that will make every step of the trek worthwhile.

-If you want to experience challenging biking experience then, you can try Lower Mustang Cycling on the Himalayan plateau.
+If you want to experience a challenging biking experience then, you can try Lower Mustang Cycling on the Himalayan plateau.

 Some of the popular day hiking destinations are Shivapuri Hiking, Champadevi hiking, Suryabinayak Pilot Baba Ashram Hike and Pharping Hiking.
 While if you are keen to embark multi-day hike then Kathmandu Valley Rim Hike is recommended.
 This hiking can last from a couple of days to a week.